wp-plugins/simple-permissions/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Fixed a bug that would cause Wiki plugin (and anything else that provides an editing interface) to reset permissions on posts.

 = 1.1.1 =
 * Quick bug fix for major oops in last version.
 The meta box wasn't rendering if a user had a higher role than necessary.